microbiome/microbiome/vignettes/vignette.md

 ### Dependencies

-The package utilizes tools from a number of other R extensions, including ade4 (Dray and Dufour, 2007; Chessel, Dufour, and Thioulouse, 2004; Dray, Dufour, and Chessel, 2007), dplyr (Wickham and Francois, 2015), ggplot2 (Wickham, 2009), MASS (Venables and Ripley, 2002), moments (Komsta and Novomestky, 2015), phyloseq (McMurdie and Holmes, 2013), RColorBrewer (Neuwirth, 2014), scales (Wickham, 2016), stats (R Core Team, 2016), tidyr (Wickham, 2016), vegan (Oksanen, Blanchet, Kindt, Legendre, Minchin, O'Hara, Simpson, Solymos, Stevens, and Wagner, 2016).
+The package utilizes tools from a number of other R extensions, including ade4 (Dray and Dufour, 2007; Chessel, Dufour, and Thioulouse, 2004; Dray, Dufour, and Chessel, 2007), dplyr (Wickham and Francois, 2015), ggplot2 (Wickham, 2009), MASS (Venables and Ripley, 2002), moments (Komsta and Novomestky, 2015), phyloseq (McMurdie and Holmes, 2013), RColorBrewer (Neuwirth, 2014), scales (Wickham, 2016b), stats (R Core Team, 2016), tidyr (Wickham, 2016a), vegan (Oksanen, Blanchet, Kindt, et al., 2016).

 ### References